STRHunter/TRIM/Readme.txt

 Note: Cleaning genome sequence is mandatory for correct working of all other executables involved in following computations.

 ****************************************************************************************************
-Computation TRIM vectors
+Computation of TRIM vectors

 i) What is does ?

-   Transforming genomic sequences into their corresponding TRIM vectors.
-Here we assume that all the genome sequences have been cleaned by the 'data_cleaning' utility.
+   Transforms genomic sequences into their corresponding TRIM vectors.
+Here, we assume that all the genome sequences have been cleaned by the 'data_cleaning' utility.

 ii)  System commands to do the task